Mitochondrial DNA: Use in evolutionary biology and systematic biology

 For instance, while most nuclear genes are nearly identical between humans and chimpanzees, their mitochondrial genomes are 9.8% different.
 Human and gorilla mitochondrial genomes are 11.8% different, suggesting that humans may be more closely related to chimpanzees than gorillas.

 mtDNA in nuclear DNA

 Whole genome sequences of more than 66,000 people revealed that most of them had some mitochondrial DNA inserted into their nuclear genomes.
-More than 90% of these nuclear-mitochondrial segments (NUMTs) were inserted into the nuclear genome within the last 5 or 6 million years, that is, after humans diverged from apes.
-Results indicate such transfers currently occur as frequent as once in every ~4,000 human births.
+More than 90% of these nuclear-mitochondrial segments (NUMTs) were inserted after humans diverged from the other apes.
+Results indicate such transfers currently occur as frequently as once in every ≈4,000 human births.

 It appears that organellar DNA is much more often transferred to nuclear DNA than previously thought.
 This observation also supports the idea of the endosymbiont theory that eukaryotes have evolved from endosymbionts which turned into organelles while transferring most of their DNA to the nucleus so that the organellar genome shrunk in the process.